 My name is Derek McAllister.
-I am the 2020-2022 Visiting Post-Doctoral Teaching Fellow of Philosophy at Dixie State University in St. George, Utah, USA.
+I am currently a Visiting Post-Doctoral Teaching Fellow of Philosophy at Dixie State University in St. George, Utah, USA.
+In Fall 2021, I begin my new teaching position at Mount St. Mary's University in Emmitsburg, Maryland, USA.

 I specialize in History of Philosophy (esp.
 Medieval), History of and Philosophy of Psychiatry (esp.
 Depression, Human Flourishing), Virtue Ethics, and Medical Ethics.
 In addition, my curiosity spills over into areas like Philosophy of Religion, Philosophy of Emotion, Epistemology, and Existentialism.